IQSS/dataverse-client-r/README.md

 Because [there are many Dataverse installations](https://dataverse.org/), all functions in the R client require specifying what server installation you are interacting with.
-This can be set by default with an environment variable, `DATAVERSE_SERVER`.
-This should be the Dataverse server, without the “https” prefix or the “/api” URL path, etc. For example, the Harvard Dataverse can be used by setting:
+There are multiple ways to specify the server:

+1. Set the `server` argument in each function. e.g., `server = "dataverse.harvard.edu"` in the `get_dataframe_by_name()`
+    function.

+2. Set the environment variable, `DATAVERSE_SERVER`, in the script to be used throughout the session. e.g.,

 ``` r
 Sys.setenv("DATAVERSE_SERVER" = "dataverse.harvard.edu")
 ```

+3. Hard-code a default server in your own environment.
+Direct your `.Renviron` file directly or open it by `usethis::edit_r_environ()`.
+    Then enter `DATAVERSE_SERVER = "dataverse.harvard.edu"`.

+In all cases, values should be the Dataverse server, without the “https” prefix or the “/api” URL path, etc.

 ### Data Download